-I am a postdoctoral researcher/instructor at the Rutgers University Center for Cognitive Science (RUCCS).
+I am a postdoctoral assistant professor at the Rutgers University Center for Cognitive Science (RuCCS).
 I received my BA in Linguistics from UC Davis in 2009, an MA in Linguistics from CSU Fresno in 2013, and a PhD in Linguistics from the University of Delaware in 2019.

 My research centers on the phonetic and phonological content of auditory predictions, using event-related potentials (ERPs).
 I use EEG (electroencephalography) technology to probe the content of memory trace representations generated in response to acoustically-varying input.
 I also do ERP and behavioral research in phonological rule-learning, as well as sentence processing, working memory, and second-language acquisition.

 - Chris Golston and I made the local news in Fresno to talk about Fresno State’s Chukchansi documentation project.

 - I have been offered a postdoc at the Rutgers Center for Cognitive Science (RuCCS)!
 The position involves both teaching and research, and will begin this September.

 - I have successfully defended my dissertation titled “Phonetic and Phonemic Predictions in Auditory Memory”!